microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaCustomSecurityAttributeDefinition.md

 ### -IsSearchable

 Indicates whether custom security attribute values are indexed for searching on objects that are assigned attribute values.
-Cannot be changed later.
+Can't be changed later.

 ```yaml
 Type: System.Boolean